vanHeemstraSystems/postgresql-hasura-graphql/300/100/200/README.md

 ![Web_Server_for_Chrome-002](https://user-images.githubusercontent.com/1499433/229829498-456db07c-757b-4674-a92e-638ade860e9d.png)

 P.S.
-You could change the font color in the molecule of cereal by changing the hex value in the json from "color": "#FFFFFF" to for example "color": "#808080" (for grey, instead of white).
+You could change the font color in the molecule of cereal by changing the hex value in the json from "color": "#FFFFFF" to for example "color": "#808080" (for grey, instead of white). **WARNING**: Currently the fill of the circle takes the same color as the text.